jeremy6680/wp-projects-testimonials/README.md

 ### Shortcode
 Each testimonial created with the WPPT Plugin has its own shortcode that you can use anywhere on your website.
 You can display your testimonials in a slider or in any other way you like.

+## Customization

+###Customizing the Styles

+You can customize the plugin's styles by modifying the style.scss file located in the scss folder of the plugin.
+To compile your Sass code into CSS, you'll need to have Node.js and npm installed on your system.
+If you don't have them installed, you can download them from the official Node.js website.

+To compile your Sass code, follow these steps:

+1. Open a terminal and navigate to the root folder of the WP Projects Testimonials plugin.
+2. Run the following command to install the required npm packages:
+`npm install`

+3. Run the following command to compile your Sass code into CSS:
+`gulp`
+This command will watch for changes to your Sass files and automatically compile them into CSS.
+The compiled CSS file will be saved in the assets/css folder of the plugin.

+To stop watching for changes, press `Ctrl+C` in the terminal.

 ## Support
 If you encounter any issues with the WPPT Plugin, please don't hesitate to contact us at support@wpsafeandsound.com.